AltheriaOrg/VERTIgO-docs/docs/general/installation.md

 ### EESP VR application
 The VR applications also needs to be configured for your network and re-configured when you move to a different location/network.
 1. Connect you VR headset to the laptop using a cable.
-2. Verify that the headset is connected by opening Windows Explorer and open the page where USB devices show (This PC).
+2. Put on the headset and confirm the popup to allow the USB connection."
 3. Open the ***Desktop → Vertigo Console V1*** folder in explorer.
 4. Right click on the **Update PC EESP Configuration.ps1** file
 5. Follow the instruction inside the black or white window.

-This will create a new file in the same folder called **config.txt**.
-Copy this file to the headset using Windows Explorer to:
+This will create a new file in the same folder called **config.txt** and it will attempt to copy it to the headset.
+If this fails, copy it manually inside the folder bellow:
 `Quest 2/Internal Storage/Android/data/com.AltheriaSolutions.XXXXXX/files`
 *Names can vary depending on you language settings.